To the Members

-As on March 312016 the Board consisted of nine members two of whom are executivedirectors and seven are non-executive directors.
-Out of the seven non-executive directorsthree are independent directors.
+As on March 31 2018 the Board consisted of eight members two of whom are executivedirectors and six are non-executive directors.
+Out of the 6 non-executive directors 3 areindependent directors.
 The Board periodically evaluates the need for change in itscomposition and size.

 DECLARATION BY INDEPENDENT DIRECTORS

-The Company has received the necessary declaration from each independent director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and under the SEBI (LODR)Regulations 2015.
+The Company has received the necessary declaration from each independent director underSection 149(7) of the Companies Act 2013 that he/she meets the criteria of independencelaid down in Section 149(6) of the Companies Act 2013 and under the Listing Regulations.

 TRAINING OF INDEPENDENT DIRECTORS

 Further at the time of appointment of an independent director the Company issues aformal letter of appointment outlining his/ her role function duties andresponsibilities as a director.
-The terms and conditions of their appointment areavailable on the Companys website www.ufomoviez.com/IR_Corporate_Governance.aspx
+The terms and conditions of their appointment areavailable on the Company's website under the web link: http://www.ufomoviez.com/IR_Corporate_Governance.aspx